mediapeers/ansible-role-s3-website-hosting/README.md

 `aws cloudfront create-invalidation --distribution-id XXXXX --invalidation-batch "Paths={Quantity=1,Items=['/index.html']},CallerReference=$(date)"`

 ## Dependencies
-Depends on not other Ansible role.
+Depends on no other Ansible role.

 ## Example Playbook
 Use the role in your existing playbook like this: